The History of ZooTampa

 We reserve the right to deny entry to anyone not observing Zoo Rules.

-When does my Pay For A Day ticket expire?
+When does my Zoo Fun ticket expire?

 What are the blockout dates?

-Can I use my Pay For A Day ticket on blockout dates?
-If you already have your Pay for a Day, Rest of Year Free ticket and wish to visit during a listed blockout date, please stop by the Zoo’s ticketing windows for alternate options:
+If you already have your Zoo Fun ticket and wish to visit during a listed blockout date, please stop by the Zoo’s ticketing windows for alternate options:

 Bring a copy of your confirmation (or show the confirmation email on your mobile device) to expedite entry into the Zoo.
 At your convenience during your visit you can stop by the Tours & Guest Services kiosk located just inside the Zoo to print your physical pass.
 No need to stand in line at the ticket windows.
 Walk right in!